 PointsDB Architecture¶

-PointsDB is ReasonScape's DuckDB-based storage layer that replaces the legacy JSON bucket system with a proper database abstraction.
-It provides simple, composable primitives for storing and querying evaluation results with native support for multi-valued dimensions.
+PointsDB is ReasonScape's DuckDB-based storage layer for evaluation results.
+It provides simple, composable primitives for storing and querying points with native support for scalar JSON dimensions and query-time statistical computation.

 Design Philosophy¶